anshika0207/Mailer/README.md

 ## Installation
 * It is very easy to use our project if anyone wants.
 Just follow the steps :
 1) Install the following :
-    -Node.js
+    - Node.js
-    -MongoDB
+    - MongoDB
-    -VS Code ( recommended , Any other suitable code editor will work )
+    - VS code
-2) Clone this GitHub repository into your desktop.
+3) Clone this GitHub repository into your desktop.
-3) Open command line navigate to the project folder.
+4) Open command line navigate to the project folder.
 Then type the following commands to install required dependencies :

      >  npm install async body-parser ejs express mongoose cors nodemailer bcryptjs jsonwebtoken node-cron validator dotenv web-push concurrently